 With batteries, it tips the scales at 7.5 lbs…so is this a big waste of space or an epic Mega Machine Gun?

 - Powerful with a surprisingly good rate of fire

 - Heavy machine gun style form and ergonomics minimize the bulk and looks cool!

 - Heavy…damn heavy!

-- Needs 6 D batteries (not included) which add to the weight and are expensive
+- It needs 6 D batteries (not included) which add to the weight and are expensive

-- Form is taken from heavy machine guns
+- The form is taken from heavy machine guns

 - 24 drum fed Mega darts